Exceptional Tannaka groups only arise from cubic threefolds: Introduction

 \begin{exampleintro} Let~$Y \subset \bbP^4$ be a smooth cubic threefold.
 The Fano variety of lines on~$Y$ is a smooth projective surface~$X$ whose Albanese variety~$A=\Alb(X)$ has dimension~$5$.
 Moreover, for any chosen base point the corresponding Albanese morphism is a closed embedding~$X \hookrightarrow \Alb(X)$.
 In what follows, we fix a base point and view~$X$ as a subvariety of its Albanese variety.
 By \cite[th.~2]{KraemerCubicThreefolds} then

 where~$V$ is one of the two irreducible representations of~$E_6$ with~$\dim V = 27$.
+Via the Tannaka formalism, the trilinear form defining $E_6$ corresponds to an irreducible fiber of the sum map $X \times X \times X \to A$ of dimension $3$ parametrizing triples of coplanar lines in $Y$.
 It is clear from the description of~$X$ as a Fano variety of lines that the classical Gauss map

 is an embedding, hence $X\subset A$ is nondivisible.
-Recall that $A$ is principally polarized and its theta divisor is the image of the difference morphism
+The difference morphism

-by~\cite[th.~13.4]{ClemensGriffiths} \cite{BeauvilleIntermediateJacobian}, which permits to recover the cubic threefold: The theta divisor has an isolated singularity at the origin and its tangent cone~$C$ there can be identified with the cubic threefold~$Y$ in suitable linear coordinates on~$\Lie A$.
+is generically finite of degree $6$ and its fibers are given by classical ``double-six'' configurations of lines on smooth cubic surfaces \cite[sect.
+13]{ClemensGriffiths}.
+Its image is a theta divisor of the principally polarized abelian variety~$A$ and permits to recover the cubic threefold \cite[th.~13.4]{ClemensGriffiths} \cite{BeauvilleIntermediateJacobian}: The theta divisor has an isolated singularity at the origin and its tangent cone~$C$ there can be identified with the cubic threefold~$Y$ in suitable linear coordinates on~$\Lie A$.
 In the same coordinates~$Y$ is also identified with the image of the projection

 \end{exampleintro}

 The goal of this paper is to show that under mild assumptions, the above is the only example of exceptional Tannaka groups.
 In particular, in the dimension range relevant for~\cite{KM, JKLM} we obtain (see \cref{Thm:E6VarietyIsFanoSurface}):